Rammilan-Lodhi/Project/README.md

 # Project
-This is my first gith repository
+This is my first git repository